 Geophagy is the intentional ingestion of earth, soil or clay and is a form of pica.
 This practice is not uncommon in the southern regions of the United States or provinces of Africa.
-It may be seen in pregnant or iron-deficient patients 3.
-Although geophagia may be seen in the context of a varie...
+It is found most commonly in children and pregnant women 3,4.
+Although geophagy may be seen in the context of a v...

 Giant colonic diverticula, also referred to as giant colonic pseudodiverticula, are an uncommon form of presentation of colonic diverticulosis and are characterized by large diverticular masses, usually filled with stool and gas, that communicate with the colonic lumen.

 Globus pharyngeus is the subjective feeling of a lump in the throat which can have a variety of causes, it is not a diagnosis in its own right.
 In modern practice globus is often evaluated by flexible nasoendoscopy in the first instance since many patients present to otorhinolaryngology services...

 Glucagon is a polypeptide hormone central to the regulation of glucose homeostasis, acting as an antagonist to insulin.
 In imaging it is used as an antiperistaltic agent in GI studies, although its clinical efficacy is controversial.

 Glucagon is a 29-amino acid polypeptide hormone t...

 Glucagonomas are pancreatic endocrine tumors that secrete glucagon.
 Most lesions are malignant.